finnwebtech/spotify-add-album/README.md

 # spotify-add-album
-Adds the newest albums from sputnikmusic to a spotify account
+Adds the newest best albums form sputnikmusic.com to a spotify account